Procedure: Work health and safety committees and representatives

 Chair vacates their position

-The Chair shall appoint additional roles if needed to meet composition requirements.
+The Chair seeks additional volunteers if needed to meet composition requirements.

 Responsibilities of WHS Committees

-- All WHS Committees will decide the composition and roles to be filled as follows:
+- All Local WHS Committees will decide the composition and roles to be filled as follows:

-- Chair (most senior member of the workgroup, or for the University WHS Committee, is appointed by the Vice-Chancellor);
+- Chair (most senior member of the area under the Local WHS Committee);

 - Co-Chair (elected from the members of the workgroup);

-- HSR (elected or deemed elected where nominations from the workgroup do not exceed vacancies as per the Act - see the section below on electing HSRs); and
+- HSR (elected or deemed elected where nominations from the workgroup do not exceed vacancies as per the Act - see the section below on electing HSRs) of Work Groups, who choose to be on the committee; and

-- The WHS Committees will meet on a regular and planned basis of at least every three months as stated in their charter document.
-Each WHS Committee will prepare a charter using the WHS committee charter template available on the WEG website.
+- The WHS Committees will meet on a regular and planned basis of at least every three months.
+Each WHS Committee prepares a charter in line with the University WHS committee charter available on the Governance website.

-- The WHS Committees will be responsible for documenting discussion points and decisions from every meeting into minutes.
-These minutes will be stored in the ERMS as per the WHS documentation procedure.
+- The WHS Committees are responsible for documenting discussion points and decisions from every meeting into minutes.
+These minutes will be stored in accordance with WHSMS Handbook Chapter 3.20 requirements.

-- A listing of WHS Committee members and HSRs will be made available to workers on the WEG website.
+- A listing of WHS Committee Chairs and HSRs is made available to workers on the WEG website.

 Health and Safety Representatives